Father Found Guilty Of Helping To Plan Acid Attack On His Own 3-Year-Old Son In Order To Frame Boy’s Mother

 A father in the U.K. is headed to prison after being found guilty of conspiring to plan an acid attack on his 3-year-old son in what prosecutors say was a bid to frame his ex-wife and win custody of the child.

 As Sky News reported, the man and five others were convicted this week of throwing sulfuric acid on the boy’s face and arms in a July 2018 attack.
 Jurors in the trial saw surveillance video of the attack, which took place at a Home Bargains store in Worcester.
-The video showed the moment of the attack and the pained cries of the boy, who yelled out, “I hurt” after being struck with the acid.
+The video showed the moment of the attack and the pained cries of the boy, who yelled out “I hurt” after being struck with the acid.

 As the report noted, the boy’s parents had been locked in a custody battle and the father concocted the attack to make it look like the mother was unfit to look after the boy.

-Prosecutors said the boy’s mother had taken him out to buy a party gift and she was followed by a car with three other men who were part of the attack.
+Prosecutors said the boy’s mother had taken him out to buy a party gift, and she was followed by a car with three other men who were part of the attack.
 After the woman took her children inside, the men followed closely behind and went into the store as well.
 The 3-year-old victim was sitting near a display of toy balls when a man walked by and extended his arm toward the boy with an object in his hand.
 Video then showed the boy running to his mother.

-It was in that moment that the man threw sulfuric acid on the boy, Prosecutor Jonathan Rees said.
+It was at that moment that the man threw sulfuric acid on the boy, Prosecutor Jonathan Rees said.

 “That really is the hub of this case.
 That is the acid attack,” Rees said.
 “It is over in a split second.”